 Domains Session Role

-For the most part, your role is effectively determined by your interaction with domains, and there are just two roles to apply for, the others are system assigned.
+Your roles are effectively determined by your interaction with domains, and there is just one to apply for, the others are system assigned.
 In addition to roles, there is a class system.

 1. ip-anonymous